fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_21.jpg)

-Figure 9.21: Viewing the help text of argparse\_demo

 You have successfully created a script that allows an argument to be specified when it is executed.
 You can probably imagine how useful this